CalebFenton/simplify/README.md

 .end method
 ```

-Certain single assignment instructions can be replaced with constant instructions when there is consensus of the potential register value between all nodes for that particular instruction.
-In this example `move-result` is constantized, as well as `return` because there is only one possible value and it is not ambiguous.
+Some single assignment instructions can be replaced with constant instructions when there is consensus of the value being assigned of all the possible executions of that instruction.
+If the instruction is outside of a loop, there will only be one node in the graph for that instruction.
+In this example `move-result` is constantized, as well as `return` because there is only one possible value (consensus) and it is not unkown.

 ###After Dead Code Removal